CDrummond/music-similarity/docs/OtherConfig.md

  "essentia":{
   "bpm":20,
   "loudness":10,
-  "key":true,
+  "filterkey":true,
   "highlevel":false,
-  "attr":0.4,
+  "filterattrib":false,
   "weight":0.0
  }
 }

 * `essentia.bpm` Specify max BPM difference when filtering tracks.
 * `essentia.loudness` Specify max loudness difference when filtering tracks.
-* `essentia.key` Specify whether to filter on matching keys.
+* `essentia.filterkey` Specify whether to filter on matching keys.
 * `essentia.highlevel` Specify whether to support high-level Essentia analysis features.
-* `essentia.attr` Specify max difference in Essentia attributes.
-For each seed attribute that is in the range 0.8 ..
-1.0 a candidate must be in the range 0.8-`essentia.attr` ..
-1.0, and for each attribute in the range 0.0 ..
-0.2 a candidate must be in the range 0.0 ..
-0.2+`essentia.attr`
+* `essentia.filterattrib` Specify whether to filter on attrributes or not.
 * `essentia.weight` By default Musly is used for similarity score, and Essentia is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score